Register your interest

-- were issued with a Westpac Credit Card Repayment Protection, Flexi Loan Repayment Protection or Personal Loan Protection policy and have paid a premium.
+- were issued with a Westpac Credit Card Repayment Protection policy, Flexi Loan Repayment Protection policy or Personal Loan Protection policy; and

 Will I have to pay legal fees if I participate?

-No. This class action is being run on a No Win, No Fee basis, which means that participants in the class action will not be required to pay any fees unless the class action is successful.
+No. This class action is being run on a “No Win, No Fee” basis, which means that class members who participate in the class action will not be required to make any contribution towards the legal costs unless the class action is successful.

 If the class action is unsuccessful, Slater and Gordon will not charge legal fees and no class member will be liable for any legal costs.
 If the class action is successful, the Court may be asked to approve reasonable legal costs to be deducted from any settlement or judgement obtained on a pro-rata basis.
 This means that if you participate in the class action and remain a class member, you will never be out-of-pocket for legal costs.

 I don't want to be part of the Westpac CCI class action - what do I do?

 If you received the Opt Out and Commencement Notice and you do not wish to participate in the Westpac CCI class action, you will need to take steps to remove yourself from the proceeding (known as “opting out”) before 4.00pm AEDT on 11 January 2021 (Opt Out Deadline).

 If you choose to opt out of the proceeding, you will no longer be a class member or part of the class action.
 This will mean that you will not be entitled to any benefit or compensation that may be obtained in the class action.
 However, you will still have the right to bring your own claim against Westpac and its insurers if you wish to do so.

 Class members and potential class members should seek independent legal advice before choosing to opt out of the class action.
 To opt out is to take a serious step – you should not do so unless you understand the consequences.